 ...more symptoms »

 The first step in treating Giardia infection is prevention.
 This includes not drinking untreated water from ponds, streams or lakes.
 Swimmer should also avoid swallowing water from swimming pools.
 It is also important not to drink water that is labelled as "not potable" or any water that might be unsafe.
-It is a good idea to only drink bottled water in ...more treatments »
+It is a good idea to only drink bottled water in developing countries. ...more treatments »

 Making a diagnosis of Giardia infection can be delayed or missed many people may not have any symptoms.
 In addition, in some cases Giardia infection may not be severe enough for a generally healthy person to seek medical care.